EvanCooper9/toronto-hydro-green-button/README.md

 ## Tips

-Toronto Hydro usage data lags by 2&ndash;3 days.
-This script defaults to querying data from two days ago.
+You can't get data for the current day, so this script defaults to getting data from yesterday.

-If you run this script frequently, you may not always see fresh data.
-It should be sufficient to run it daily.

 ## License